STEM CELL THERAPY

 Q. Do the stem cells you use come from the Riordan Clinic in Panama?

-A. No. However, we do use the exact same stem cells that Dr. Riodan’s clinic uses for stem cell therapy.
-They are harvested from the umbilical cord Wharton’s Jelly and known as Mesenchymal Stem Cells (MSC).
+A. No. However, like the Stem Cell Institute Panama, our source of stem cells is also harvested from the umbilical cord Wharton’s Jelly and known as Mesenchymal Stem Cells (MSC).
 Dr. Arnold Caplan of Case Western discovered and defined these cells.
 One of the few FDA approved labs that specializes in harvesting these stem cells is were we acquire them.
 These cells are primarily used for stem cell research studies conducted by major universities around the world.
+We highly recommend that you take advantage of Dr. Riordan’s lectures.
+Dr. Riordan – is the world reigning expert in Stem Cell R&D.

-Q. How many injections are needed before I feel a difference in my joint?
+Q. How many stem cell injections are needed before I feel a difference in my joint?

 A. The pain relief is usually fantastic following the first injection.
 In fact, we need to continuously remind our patients not to “over do it” immediately following treatment.
 The pain will significantly diminish but healing and regeneration have not yet occurred.
 Refrain from heavy activity until the joint has had time to fully heal.
 In regards to how many stem cell injections will be needed, it depends on the source of the damage to your joint, the severity of the damage and how old the damage is.
 2 to 3 injections could be needed.